 Nevertheless, the focus of this document is on employees engaged principally to undertake research, the majority of whom are necessarily supported by fixed-term project funding.
 Despite progress made since the Concordat of 1996, this group is still rendered vulnerable by the uncertainty of research funding.
 The aim of this Concordat is to ensure maximum benefit to the researcher, their employing organisations and the research base during their period of employment as researchers in higher education and research institutions, recognising that this may be only part of a much longer career track.”

 The signatories of this Concordat are:

 Universities UK, Research Councils UK, The Royal Society, The British Academy, The Royal Academy of Engineering, The Wellcome Trust, Higher Education Funding Council for England, Higher Education Funding Council for Wales, The Scottish Further and Higher Education Funding Council, Department for Employment and Learning Northern Ireland, The National Institute for Health Research, The Department of Health Scottish Government Health Directorates, British Heart Foundation, Technology Strategy Board, GuildHE.

-The HR Excellence in Research Working Group consists of representatives from all faculties and key operational areas including:
+The Concordat to Support the Career Development of Researchers Steering Committee is formed of representatives from all faculties and key operational areas including:

 - Doctoral College

 - Human Resources